If your house is like mine, your kids have a mental list of vegetables. Those vegetables that they “like” and those that they “dislike”.

 - Setting a good example by eating a variety of fruits and vegetables in your household.

 - If your child tries a fruit or vegetable and does not like it, first commend them for trying something new, then reassure them that our taste buds change as we grow so they may like it later on.

 - When talking to your kids about fruits or vegetables that you may not like, just address it in a way that suggests you don’t like it, but other people do (instead of making it sound awful and no one could ever bear to swallow it!).

 If you enjoy cooking, and have some free time (ha! a rarity, right?) to experiment, there are many ways to add small amounts of vegetables to meals without them standing out.
 Examples include casseroles, smoothies, sauces, and spreads.

 Here is my kid-tested recipe for healthier, vegetable packed, meatballs!

 While my five-year-old now eats mushrooms, my younger kid will not.
 But she will gobble up these meatballs without question!
 I have made these a few different ways and find baking to be easiest for me.
-As an alternative, my friend browns her meatballs and then puts them in the crock pot with an unseasoned tomato sauce – the meatballs flavor the sauce for a delicious, easy meal ready at dinnertime.
+As an alternative, my friend browns her meatballs and then puts them in the crock pot or Instant Pot with an unseasoned tomato sauce – the meatballs flavor the sauce for a delicious, easy meal ready at dinnertime.
 I plan to try this method too!